laradji/zabbix/README.md

 "recipe[mysql::server]"

 in the run_list before the zabbix recipes.
+Otherwise you must define the host that mysqld runs on

+        node.set['zabbix']['server']['dbhost'] = "some-host.tld"

 USAGE :
 =======